dpsanders/LearnJulia2020/README.md

 - Navigate inside the file browser in the Jupyter notebook to the place on your computer where the files you just downloaded are.
 Load notebook number 1!

+- If you have installation problems you can also view the notebooks online at [nbviewer](https://nbviewer.jupyter.org/github/dpsanders/LearnJulia2020/tree/master) and use e.g. the online service [repl.it](https://repl.it) to write Julia code. and just use the Julia terminal or e.g.